Who cares about the galaxy far away, when you have customers swarming around waiting to be pulled into your universe right here?

 I’d love to hear from you in the comments below with questions you have or other ways you have used or seen lead magnets used.

-Antonio gets up at 2am every morning to head out into the sea, off the coast of Vernazza, a beautiful fishing village in Italy.
+Antonio gets up at 2am every morning to head out to sea, off the coast of Vernazza, a beautiful fishing village in Italy.
 He takes his boat out about 20 minutes further than the other fishermen.
 He knows just the right spot to fish each morning.
 Antonio sifts through his collection of nets, looking for the perfect one for the conditions that day.
 He throws his nets out and sits in the stillness of the dark early morning casting several lines off the side of the boat as well, each with different lures and bait.
 His work pays off.
 By 5am his nets are full and each pole has pulled in its share of beautiful fish.
 He heads back in to get his fish to market.
 Fishing is his life.
 He unloads all the fish but two, which he brings home in a brown paper sack for his wife Louise to cook for dinner.

 Now, why do some restaurants thrive and have waiting lists for hours each night, while others struggle to keep their doors open?
-Of course it’s the way the food is prepared.
+Of course, it’s the way the food is prepared.
 It’s how people are treated when they dine at each spot.
 There are many factors that come into play, even if they all start with the same fish.

 Marketing is like fishing.
 You can catch the attention of thousands and even drive them right to the door of your website, but if people don’t like what they experience once they get there, they move on down to the next spot.

-You might be frustrated trying every marketing tactic in the book.
+You might be frustrated from trying every marketing tactic in the book.
 You see your traffic increasing.
 You have more people liking and following your content (like chum) but the sales still aren’t happening.
 It might be time to evaluate what you are actually offering.

 Do you have a product or service that people are still wanting?
 If you are trying to sell a software that works on a home computer allowing kids to check in when they get home and let their parents know they are safe, you might be overlooking the fact that 10-year-olds have iPhones and can simply Facetime Mom and Dad.
-You might love your home computer but not understand that many families see the home computer as outdated, instead using apps on tablets and phones.
+You might love your home computer but not understand that many families see the home computer as outdated, instead of using apps on tablets and phones.

 Do you have a product or service with a price point that is too high for the audience you have attracted?
 You might have a quality product, but the audience you’re selling it to has no budget to spend on such items.
 Is there another audience you need to attract or do you need to retool the product to bring the price down?
 Your marketing may be attractive to your audience, but they’re just window shopping and drooling all over the merchandise.